Do Executives Learn to Overcome Depression and Anxiety While

 The Short Answer is….Yes, Yes They do

-Once you know that drinking alcohol or taking drugs habitually is just that, a habit, then the next logical epiphany we see people have is that they realize their depression and anxiety are habits as well.
-I know, that is a big statement.
-But it’s true.
-Furthermore, should our guest understand that habits are self created and constructs of the mind and how we view our lives, then they are able to change their habits for the better.
-That’s when progress really takes off.
+Once you know that drinking alcohol or taking drugs habitually is just that- a habit- then the next logical epiphany we see people have is that they realize their depression and anxiety are habits as well.
+I know, that is a big statement but it's true.
+Furthermore, onv=ce our guests understand that habits are self created and constructs of the mind and how we view our lives, then they are able to change their habits for the better.
+That's when progress really takes off.

-At the St. Jude Executive Retreat, we meet a lot of high profile, successful people.
-They are usually on a rough road, but were at one time very successful and well adjusted.
-But then life began a slow roll down a tougher path.
-For many this means more substance use and drinking, anti-depression meds, benzodiazepines to attempt to control anxiety and panic, and a general feeling of losing their footing.
-For some it is a feeling of “being stuck,” not knowing what is next.
+At the Saint Jude Executive Retreat, we meet a lot of high profile, successful people.
+They are usually on a rough road, but were, at one time, very successful and well adjusted.
+But then, life began a slow roll down a tougher path.
+For many, this means more substance use and drinking, anti-depression meds, benzodiazepines to attempt to control anxiety and panic, and a general feeling of losing their footing.
+For some, it is a feeling of "being stuck," not knowing what is next.
 We hear that one a lot!
 For others, they have achieved so much that they were finally able to relax.
 They sat in their easy chair, and slowly descended into a pattern of drinking or drugging out of sheer boredom.
 Achievers are not very good at a life of leisure it seems.

-That is what the St. Jude Executive Retreat offers – True Freedom.
+That is what the Saint Jude Executive Retreat offers – True Freedom.